SidneyNemzer/git-reveal/README.md

 The extension icon turns BLUE when it detects a GitHub Pages site.
 Click on the icon to see the URL.

-You can try it out on some of the sites listed here: https://github.com/collections/github-pages-examples.
+Here's a site you can use to try it out: https://twitter.github.io/

 ## How does it work?